Cold inflation pressure: Variation of tire pressure with temperature

 Daily temperature fluctuations can result in appreciable changes in tire pressure.
 Cold inflation pressure should therefore be measured in the morning, as this is usually the coldest time of day.
 This will ensure a tire meets or exceeds the required inflation pressure throughout the day.

 Seasonal temperature fluctuations can also result in appreciable changes in tire pressure, and a tire that is properly inflated in the summer is likely to become underinflated in the winter.
 Because of this, it is important to check tire pressures whenever the local seasons change.

 Variation of tire pressure with altitude

-Atmospheric pressure will decrease around 0.5 psi for every 1000 feet above sea level.
+Atmospheric pressure will decrease around 0.5 psi for every 1000 feet above sea level (1/2000 psi/ft).
 As a vehicle descends from a high altitude location, the absolute pressure inside the tire remains the same, but the atmospheric pressure increases; therefore the gauge pressure will decrease.

-Take for example a vehicle which had its cold inflation tire pressure set near Denver (altitude 5300 feet), and is descending towards Los Angeles (altitude 300 feet).
+Take for example a vehicle which had its cold inflation tire pressure set near Denver (altitude 5300 ft), and is descending towards Los Angeles (altitude 300 ft).
 The tires could become underinflated by as much as 2.5 psi.

 Cold inflation pressure should therefore be readjusted after any significant changes in altitude.